ambernettech/chefdk-fundamentals/scene_07.md

 15
 -

 Remember we are testing a specific cookbook with kitchen so we need to be within the directory of the cookbook.
-So change directory into the setup cookbook's directory.
+So change directory into the workstation cookbook's directory.

 -
 16